Cheapest car insurance in Ohio for a bad driving record

 Cheapest car insurance in Ohio with a DUI

-While many insurers offer coverage after a DUI, Erie Insurance has the lowest rate at $1,814.
+While many insurers offer coverage after a DUI, Erie Insurance provides the average cheapest coverage for $1,814 annually.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI